 To make up for the lack of carbohydrates in my cooking, I was told to put butter, olive oil, and salt on everything to enhance the flavours of my food.
 Which I haven’t really done yet.
 The only real change I’ve made is to pan-fry food with butter rather than cooking oil.

-Another thing that was stated, which was surprising information, was that apparently, due to going low carbohydrates, I’ll need to ingest more salt and water.
+Another thing that was stated, which was surprising information, was that apparently, due to going low on carbohydrates, I’ll need to ingest more salt and water.
 But I can’t remember the reasoning behind it.
 I’m also meant to eat more organ meat when I eat meat, but again, I’m not sure why.
 I’m guessing the latter is a nutrient thing.

-Exercise was also brought up because, obviously, that would help with my weight, but I also wanted to know if I would be able to exercise without losing total muscle control like I had been for years (The Weirdness Of My Anxiety Disorders).
+Exercise was also brought up because, obviously, that would help with my weight, but I also wanted to know if I would be able to exercise without losing total muscle control like I had been for years (The Weird Behaviour Of My Anxiety Disorders).
 The specialist stated it would most likely be a year before I could go to the gym again, and that I needed to work up to it.
 Recommending I start with long 30 minute walks.

 Even though I’ve rarely ever eaten mayonnaise, I decided that I should switch to mayo as a sauce with my food, rather than having ketchup.
-That way I’d reduce more carbs from my diet and add some more fat into it with one simple swap.
+That way, I’d reduce more carbs from my diet and add some more fat into it with one simple swap.

 Because I’m terrible for having the motivation to make the effort to cook and clean, as well as using fresh food in time, I didn’t know what I was going to do to get my half a plate of vegetables into my diet.

 I tried microwave-steamed vegetables after seeing a special offer for a microwave steamer product at the supermarket, but they just came out a bit soggy.
 Another downside was that I’d have to clean the microwave steamer and microwave after every use, due to the amount of moisture it produced.
 Which I’m just not going to do.
 Too much hassle.